-- There is significant deprivation (five of the eight STP boroughs are in the worst IMD quintile).
+- There is significant deprivation (five of the eight STP boroughs are in the worst Index of Multiple Deprivation quintile).
 Estimates suggest differentially high growth in ethnic groups at increased risk of some priority health conditions. - There is a significant projected increase in population of 6.1% in five years and 18% over 15 years.
-This population is also highly mobile, with residents who frequently move between boroughs and patches. - There are significant health inequalities across NEL and within boroughs, in terms of life expectancy and years of life lived with poor health.
+This population is also highly mobile, with residents who frequently move within and between boroughs. - There are significant health inequalities across NEL and within boroughs, in terms of life expectancy and years of life lived with poor health.